On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$: Polarization observables for spin- boson

 While extracting the polarization asymmetries in the collider/event generator we have to make sure that the analysis is done in the rest frame of $V$.
-The initial beam defines the $z$-axis in the lab while the production plane of $V$ defines the $xz$ plane, i.e. $\phi=0$ plane.
+The initial beam defines the $z$-axis in the lab, while the production plane of $V$ defines the $xz$ plane, i.e. $\phi=0$ plane.
 While boosting to the rest frame of $V$ we keep the $xz$ plane invariant.
-The polar and the azimuthal angle of the decay products of $V$ are measured with respect to the {\em would be} momentum of $V$.
+The polar and the azimuthal angles of the decay products of $V$ are measured with respect to the {\em would-be} momentum of $V$.

 As a demonstration of the two methods mentioned above, we look at two processes: $e^+e^-\to~ZZ$ and $e^+e^-\to~Z\gamma$.
 The polarization parameters are constructed both at the production level, using Eq.~(\ref{eq:pol_prod}), and at the decay level, using Eqs.~(\ref{eq:pol_decay_Ax}) and (\ref{eq:asymmetry_extraction_formulae}).
-We observe that out of eight polarization asymmetries only three, $A_x$, $A_{x^2-y^2}$ and $A_{zz}$, are non-zero in the SM.
+We observe that out of eight polarization asymmetries only three, $A_x$, $A_{x^2-y^2}$, and $A_{zz}$, are non-zero in the SM.
 The asymmetries $A_{x^2-y^2}$ and $A_{zz}$ are calculated analytically for the production part and shown as a function of beam energy in Fig.~\ref{fig:asymmetry_sanity_check} with solid lines.
 For the same processes with $Z\to f\bar f$ decay, we generate events using {\tt MadGraph5}~\cite{Alwall:2014hca} with different values of beam energies.
 The polarization asymmetries were constructed from these events and are shown in Fig.~\ref{fig:asymmetry_sanity_check} with points.
-The statistical error bars shown corresponds to $10^4$ events.
-We observe an agreement between the asymmetries calculated at the production level (analytically) and the decay level (using event generator).
-Any possible new physics in the production process of $Z$ boson is expected to change the cross-section, kinematical distributions and the values of the polarization parameters/asymmetries.
-We intend to use these asymmetries to probe the standard and beyond standard physics.
+The statistical error bars shown correspond to $10^4$ events.
+We observe agreement between the asymmetries calculated at the production level (analytically) and the decay level (using event generator).
+Any possible new physics in the production process of $Z$ boson is expected to change the cross section, kinematical distributions and the values of the polarization parameters/asymmetries.
+We intend to use these asymmetries to probe the standard and BSM physics.